pieri93/azure-function-blobtrigger/README.md

 3. Replace the placeholder values with your own connection string and container names.
 Replace the path according to yours.
 4. Run the function locally with the command `func start`

+*Disclaimer:* Remember to adapt the script according to your XML structure.

 ## Deployment

 To deploy the function to Azure, you can follow these steps: